One of 4 rays of Attribute

 The seventh ray tendency for cyclic order arranges mundane activities so that they are reasonably manageable.
 The average demands of ordinary life, including the necessary structures required for reasonably-functioning families, are a good forcing ground for the seventh ray qualities of cyclic order.
 The organisation necessary for coherent everyday life calls on the kind of skills that transfer well during the integration of an individual personality into a functioning whole, and the integration of that functioning whole into a wider collective purpose.

 The actual structure behind information networks—the underlying code and digital technologies—are a key manifestation of seventh ray energy, and demonstrate a sympathy with the third ray in that they expand and greatly enhance communication.
-The popularity of the web and the ability to share interests and aims across the world is, perhaps, the closest embodimaent of the seventh ray—essentially bringing the astral plane or realm of emotion or affective connection into physical being, with the sharing of strong convictions, and geographically decentralised groups both benign and malefic.
-For many, it has transformed social life from the narrower circles of familiy and friends into an extended network of connections, exploited by corporations but also enabling anyone with access to have a more inclusive view of the world, if they so wish.
+The popularity of the web and the ability to share interests and aims across the world is, perhaps, the closest embodiment of the seventh ray—essentially bringing the astral plane or realm of emotion or affective connection into physical being, with the sharing of strong convictions, and geographically decentralised groups both benign and malefic.
+For many, it has transformed social life from the narrower circles of family and friends into an extended network of connections, exploited by corporations but also enabling anyone with access to have a more inclusive view of the world, if they so wish.